 The Beitou Hot Springs Museum explains the growth of the region and the health benefits of the mineral-laden water, which are said to include treating fatigue, eczema and arthritis.
 There are many public baths around, as well as private spas and spa hotels.
 While traditional Japanese-style hot spring etiquette requires bathers be naked for their dip, the public outdoor springs are more conservative and demand that you wear a bathing suit.

-Foto: Deadkid dk (CC BY-SA 3.0) retusjert
+photo by Deadkid dk (CC BY-SA 3.0) modified

-Beitou Park and the neighbouring Qinshui Park – and the excellent range of relaxing spas which surround both – can be found directly adjacent to the Xinbeitou MRT Station.
+Beitou Park and the neighboring Qinshui Park – and the excellent range of relaxing spas which surround both – can be found directly adjacent to the Xinbeitou MRT Station.
 This is at the end of the Xinbeitou Branch Line, which splits off from the Red (2) Line at Beitou Station.

 Beitou Hot Springs

-Beliggenhet: No. 2, Zhongshan Road, Beitou District, Taipei City, Taiwan 112
+Location: No. 2, Zhongshan Road, Beitou District, Taipei City, Taiwan 112

-Telefonnummer: +886 (0)2 2893 9981
+Phone: +886 (0)2 2893 9981